Why is everyone in such a rush?

 There is no one answer, but consider these points:

 Given these criteria, my recommendations for a first programming

 but because there are so many online tutorials for it, such as

 circumstances may vary, and there are other good choices.
 If your

 age is a single-digit, you might prefer

-Alice or Squeak (older learners might also enjoy these).
+or Blockly (older learners might also enjoy these).
 The important

 thing is that you choose and get started.